 2. The proper motion must be filed with the Clerk’s office.

 3. You must schedule a hearing on your motion or have consent from all parties to continue.
 There is no guarantee the Court will continue the hearing or trial.

 4. The JA will provide you with alternative dates and times to coordinate with the other party or parties, if appropriate.

 5. Once the date is coordinated, you must contact the JA to actually put it on the calendar.

 6. You must prepare an Amended Notice of Hearing or Trial.

-*NOTICE TO THE PUBLIC:* The Code of Judicial Conduct governing behavior by judges forbids the Judges of the Fifth Judicial Circuit to discuss pending cases with the public.
+*NOTICE TO THE PUBLIC:* The Code of Judicial Conduct governing behavior by judges forbids the Judges of the Fifth Judicial Circuit from discussing pending cases with the public.
 Please do not call the Court expecting to speak with a Judge about any case.
 The Court is only allowed to consider arguments made in the courtroom and in documents properly filed by actual parties in the case as authorized by law and the Rules of Court.
 The Court cannot ethically read or consider any other opinions or arguments about the case.
 Communications that do not meet these legal requirements cannot be forwarded to the Judges.